Explore more blogs

 4. Layout matters 🗺

-For in-person and hybrid silent auctions, arrange items strategically on the big day to encourage attendees to take their time perusing.
-Treat your auction display like the showcase of a store.
-Tables can have tablecloths, runners, balloons, and other decorations to draw in donors, but the items should be the star of the show.
+Treat your auction display like a store showcase—use tablecloths, runners, balloons, and other decorations to draw in donors, but remember that the items should be the star attraction.

-5. How to set your opening bid 🤑
+5. Set a strong opening bid 🤑

 6. Capitalize on the competitive spirit 💪